Dragonvarld: Master of Dragons

 Master of Dragons picks up where The Dragon's Son left off; Marcus and Evelina are escaping Dragonkeep down the river while Ven remains in the city to heal and deal with Grald.
 Draconas must also hide since he now knows that Anora is the traitor of the Dragon Parliament.
 He trolls the city in the guise of an innocent while gathering information to assist Ven and Marcus in bringing down the unholy trio of dragon traitors.
 Marcus is kept busy evading Evelina's plots while Ven finds more siblings - Grald's children from his own dragon-magic bearing women.
 He had been keeping the magically powerful and sane children segregated from the general population of Dragonkeep while training them into a powerful army the likes of which Dragonvarld has never seen before.
 After what he felt was his 'success' with engendering Ven, Grald starting making more half-breed children and teaching them about dragon superiority.
 His intentions are to make Ven his next human host and Marcus has to help Ven fight him off in a battle that kills Grald.
 Ven leads his half-dragon siblings to refuge in Seth while Draconas attempts to have the dragon Parliament band together to stop Anora and Maristara.
 He fails and Parliament dissolves in disarray.
 Maristara leads the army of Dragonkeep against Idlyswylde while Anora infiltrates Ramsgate-on-Aston (the capital city) to destroy the new cannons.
 She had taken the form of Marcus' betrothed Lady Izabelle which set Evelina to jealous plotting, and snared Marcus' mind and magic to keep him from interfering.
 Dragon fights dragon to attack and defend the humans.
 Maristara and Anora die in their separate battles when Seth's warriors and priestesses ride to the rescue.
 Evelina is rewarded for her plots with banishment to a distant convent while Marcus and Ven start building their lives anew.

 Reception

 Reception to the Dragonvarld series has been positive, with Publishers Weekly praising the trilogy and FantasyMagazine stating that the series was "full of intrigue".
 The SF Site reviewed Mistress of Dragons, stating that while the book used a "familiar fantasy template", the book employed "an expertly paced narrative".
 Sfcrowsnest positively reviewed Master of Dragons, citing the battle scenes as a highlight but writing that the character of Evelina was "just damn annoying at times".
-Kirkus Reviews panned the third entry to the trilogy, stating that "a paint-by-numbers fantasy whose soap-opera characterizations, laughable dialogue and execrable prose will have judicious readers rolling their eyes."
+Kirkus Reviews panned the third entry to the trilogy, calling it "a paint-by-numbers fantasy whose soap-opera characterizations, laughable dialogue and execrable prose will have judicious readers rolling their eyes."